 (P) The History of Christian Theology (Formerly T/RS 210) A study of the vital growth of Christianity's life, doctrine, worship and spirituality over the centuries.
 Special emphasis will be placed on principal leaders, thinkers and heroes.

-T/RS 216Z 3 cr.
-(P,D) Judaism in Modern Times
+(P.D) Judaism in Modern Times

-This course is a detailed study of the history of modern Judaism (1700 to present) in all of its aspects, including Messianism, Hasidism, Jewish Emancipation, new Jewish religious movements, Zionism, Holocaust, and the rise of the State of Israel.
+This course is a detailed study of the history of modern Judaism (1700 to present) in all of its